PersimMonMon/Amazon-Web-Clone-Practice/README.md

         Class = object generator
             -Classes have better features for OOP
                 -Constructor (lets us run setup code)
+            -contains private property if you put a hash in front of variable (can only be access inside a class )

         Instance - each object we generate from a class is called an instance

+        A field is the same term as property